Flight Nurse

 Case Western Reserve University – MSN

 The flight nurse portion includes a unique aeromedical helicopter simulator for students to experience the nursing care they could work within.
-The program consists of a clinical practicum that works directly with an aeromedical team who performs active transports.
-In addition, they provide two flight nursing camps in which courses covered include: gerontology, pathophysiology, pharmacology, and many more studies, including a nurse’s ethical issues class.
+The program consists of a clinical practicum that works directly with an aeromedical team that performs active transports.
+In addition, they provide two flight nursing camps, the courses of which cover gerontology, pathophysiology, pharmacology, and many other studies, including a nurse’s ethical issues class.

 Vanderbilt University – MSN, DNP, Post-Master’s Certificates